kotharismeet-nfd/ollama_cloud/README.md

 Requests to LLM-router are secured with your `LLMROUTER_API_KEY` which you set in Cursor's OpenAI API Key field.
 This key is used to authenticate requests to your LLM-router, while the backend-specific API keys (like GROQ_API_KEY) are used by LLM-router to authenticate with the respective API providers.

-## MacOS Permissions

-When attempting to run LLM-router on MacOS, you may encounter permissions errors due to MacOS's Gatekeeper security feature.
-Here are several methods to resolve these issues and successfully launch the application.

 ### Build from Source
 If none of the above methods work, consider building the application from source: